DroopyTersen/refinerdb/packages/refinerdb/README.md

 # RefinerDB

-A browser database (indexeddb wrapper) used to support advanced search scenarios.
+A browser database used to support advanced search scenarios.
 An engine that could power an Amazon Refiner-like search experience.

 ## Install